OfficeDev/open-xml-docs/docs/presentation/working-with-handout-master-slides.md

 ms.date: 11/01/2017
 ms.localizationpriority: medium
 ---
-# Working with handout master slides (Open XML SDK)
+# Working with handout master slides

 This topic discusses the Open XML SDK for Office [HandoutMaster](https://msdn.microsoft.com/library/office/documentformat.openxml.presentation.handoutmaster.aspx) class and how it relates to the Open XML File Format PresentationML schema.
-For more information about the overall structure of the parts and elements that make up a PresentationML document, see [Structure of a PresentationML document (Open XML SDK)](structure-of-a-presentationml-document.md).
+For more information about the overall structure of the parts and elements that make up a PresentationML document, see [Structure of a PresentationML document](structure-of-a-presentationml-document.md).

 ## Handout Master Slides in PresentationML
 The [ISO/IEC 29500](https://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.htm?csnumber=51463) specification describes the Open XML PresentationML \<handoutMaster\>